 Life Settlements can come in different forms.
 Not all states or cases will necessarily allow for any particular type of life settlement.
 Usually, the seller of a policy determines which type of life settlement is the best solution for their circumstances.
 For informational purposes, here are the most common types of life settlement transactions.

-Traditional Life Settlement – In a Traditional life settlement, the licensed life settlement provider (aka buyer) will pay the policy owner a cash settlement amount above the surrender value and below the death benefit.
-The premiums will be paid by the buyer or its financing entities for the remainder of the life of the insured.
-In this type of life settlement the seller received all their benefit from the policy at the time of settlement and will receive nothing at the death of the insured.
+This is the most common form of life settlement and is typically what comes to mind when one thinks about the transaction.
+In a traditional life settlement, the licensed life settlement provider (aka the buyer) will pay the policy owner a cash settlement amount above the surrender value but below the death benefit.
+The premiums will then be paid by the buyer or its financing entities for the remainder of the insured’s life.
+This entity will receive the face value of the policy upon the death of the insured.
+In this type of life settlement, the seller received all possible benefit from the policy during the time of settlement.
+They will receive nothing at the time of the insured’s death.

-Hybrid Life Settlement – In this option the sellers of the policy can receive a combination of traditional life settlement and retained death benefit.
+In this option, the policy sellers can receive a combination of traditional life settlement and retained death benefit.
 This can provide some needed cash now and retain some death benefit for the family or trust.